Shaktal/any_iterator/any_iterator.md

   - Specification

 ## Motivation
-Iterators (and soon, ranges also) are a powerful and generic abstraction idiomatic in C++.
+Iterators (and soon, ranges also) are a powerful and generic abstraction idiom in C++.
 They allow library and application developers to write their functions restricted only on the properties that they actually need (traversal requirements, dereference type, etc.).

 However, when looking through a production code-base, it is not uncommon to see code that looks like the following: